guozhuoran918/Core-IR-project/README.md

 # Intro

-This is the L2R baseline for core IR project.
-The Task is passage ranking.
+This is core IR project for task passage ranking.

 # Technologies used